Judicial Conduct

 Judges are expected to maintain high standards of personal conduct and behaviour, both in court and in public.
 Anyone who is unhappy with the conduct of a judge of the Court of Appeal for Saskatchewan can make a formal complaint to the Canadian Judicial Council.
 However, it’s important to first determine whether the complaint is about the decision of a judge or the conduct of a judge.

-If someone is unhappy about the decision of a judge, he or she may be able to appeal it to a higher court.
-He or she should consult a lawyer to discuss legal options.
+If someone is unhappy about the decision of a judge, they may be able to appeal it to a higher court.
+The individual should consult a lawyer to discuss legal options.
 The Canadian Judicial Council is not a court and cannot review a judge’s decision.

 Canadian Judicial Council Authority

-If someone is unhappy with a Court of Appeal judge’s conduct or behavior, he or she may file a complaint with the Canadian Judicial Council (CJC).
+If someone is unhappy with a Court of Appeal judge’s conduct or behavior, they may file a complaint with the Canadian Judicial Council (CJC).
 The Council oversees the continuing education of judges, handles complaints, and develops consensus among Council members on issues involving the administration of justice.

 The CJC only deals with complaints about federally appointed judges (in Saskatchewan, the Court of Appeal, and the Court of King’s Bench).
 Matters regarding the conduct of Provincial Court judges should be referred to the Saskatchewan Provincial Court Judicial Council.